Vilamoura, Portugal: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you pick the correct type.
-Most adapters available online are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types C and F. It's important that you get the necessary kind.
+Most adapters currently being sold are just plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
 This one should be appropriate for most countries.

 Make your flight more comfortable with an airplane phone mount